6-8 green onions, cut into 3-4 inch pieces

 Make the sauce by putting the ginger and green onion together in a food processor.
 Pulse until very finely chopped but not turning into a paste.
 Alternatively, you can also mince the green onions with a knife and grate the ginger finely.

 Place in a heatproof bowl and mix in the salt.

 Heat up the oil in a pan until you see wisps of smoke.
 Carefully pour the hot oil over the ginger scallion mixture.
 It will bubble and spit so be careful.
 Stir and let it cool.
 Taste it.
-It should be very aromatic, flavorful and slightly too salty.
+It should be very aromatic, flavorful, and slightly too salty.
 This sauce is more of a condiment/seasoning and is used sparingly.
-It will keep for a couple weeks in the fridge.
+It will keep for a couple of weeks in the fridge.